 Virtual User: Select the Virtual User you configured above.

-- Route the mapped exit Intents and the default exits of the activity (AI Fallback, Failed, Idle Timeout).
+- Route all your mapped custom exits as well as the default exits of the activity (AI Fallback, Failed, Idle Timeout).

 - Finally: add the “Disconnect” activity at the end and Save your Workflow.